Vroomshoop

 Vroomshoop is a town located at the center of the municipality Twenterand in the Dutch province of Overijssel and was founded around 1859.
 The earliest inhabitants lived from the peat that was found in the nearby area.

-Farmers from the Groningen area played an important role by the excavated peat into farmland here.
+Farmers from the Groningen area played an important role by excavating peat and turning it into farmland here.
 They settled mainly on the Tonnendijk Road.
 The Groninger-farms are still on the Tonnendijk.

 History

 In 1859, the canal Almelo-De Haandrik was dug, and a peat colony developed along the canal.
 Around 1875, the economy became based on potatoes and colonists from Groningen and Drenthe settled in the area.
 The Saint Willibrord Church was finished in 1868.
 In 1906, the village still contained 109 sod houses.
 In 2009, the village of Geerdijk separated from Vroomshoop.

 Transportation

 In 1906 a train station was built in Vroomshoop, because of the NOLS track from Mariënberg to Almelo.

-The Original name for this station was "Den Ham - Vroomshoop", it was changed to "Vroomshoop" in 1952 because of the distance in between Den Ham and Vroomshoop.
+The original name for this station was "Den Ham - Vroomshoop", it was changed to "Vroomshoop" in 1952 because of the distance between Den Ham and Vroomshoop.

-Since 2014 Arriva operates this service.
+Since 2014, Arriva has operated this service.

 At one time, there was a vlotbrug at Vroomshoop.